sanyam5/papers/README.md

   - It's a GAN in disguise.
 You datasets from 2 domains - 1) labelled synthetic image classes and 2) unlabelled real images.
 You want to label the images from real domain.
 Idea: There are three NN modules - G, C and D. Domain invariant features must be learn by network G. Feed the features to their equivalent of a discriminator (D), penalize N if D can predict domain from given features.
 Also feed the same features to classifier C train it to label the synthetic data.
 Over time D can't tell the domain, the features learnt are domain-invariant and by the covariate shift assumption network [G --> C] becomes good at classifying unlabelled real images.

 - [Learning to Repeat: Fine Grained Action Repetition for deep reinforcement learning](https://arxiv.org/pdf/1702.06054.pdf) - ICLR 2017 - [RL]
-  - In policy gradient method, instead of just predicting the next action `a` from a set of actions `A` (continuous or discrete) predict a tuple (`a`, `w`) from `A` (actions) and a set of discrete integers `W`.
+  - aka FiGAR.
+In policy gradient method, instead of just predicting the next action `a` from a set of actions `A` (continuous or discrete) predict a tuple (`a`, `w`) from `A` (actions) and a set of discrete integers `W`.
 Repeat action `a` for the next `w` time-steps.
 The intuition is this: in many situations you want to repeat the same action over a long range of time-steps.
 Decouple the prediction of `a` from `w` prevent the network from blowing up.

 ## Reading
 - [Learning from Simulated and Unsupervised Images through Adversarial Training](https://arxiv.org/pdf/1612.07828.pdf) - CVPR 2017 - [GANs]